-D. Requirements - Reactive Organic Compound Limits for Specific Applications of Adhesive Products, or Adhesive Bonding Primers, Adhesive Primers, Sealant Products, Sealant Primers, or Any Other Primer
+D. Requirements - Reactive Organic Compound Limits for Specific Applications of Adhesive Products or Sealant Products

-Except as provided in Sections E and I-of this rule, ano person shall not apply nonaerosol adhesive products, adhesive bonding primers, adhesive primers, or sealant products, sealant primers, or any other primer that are defined-listed under the Table 353-1 product categories and that have a reactive organic compound content (grams per liter [g/l], less water and less exempt compounds) in excess of the Table 353-1 limits.
-For low-solids adhesives, sealants, or primers, the reactive organic compound content is based on a gA-grams of reactive organic compound per liter of material basis.
+Except as provided in Sections E and I, no person shall apply nonaerosol adhesive products or sealant products that are listed under the Table 353-1 product categories and that have a reactive organic compound content (grams per liter [g/l], less water and less exempt compounds) in excess of the Table 353-1 limits.
+For low-solids adhesives, sealants, or primers, the reactive organic compound content is based on a grams of reactive organic compound per liter of material basis.